 Context Sharing Between Applet and Web Application

-In our project we need to provide some supporting GIS functionality via an Applet GUI to our web based CRUD operations.
-Users, for example, may populate search criteria, entering input both from web interface, like name pattern, date range etc., and from Applet GUI, like selecting a specific region in a map, and then execute their queries and display results in both sides.
-That is, results will show up as rows in a data table on web page, and as some funny icons on Applet.
+In our project, we need to provide some supporting GIS functionality via an Applet GUI to our web-based CRUD operations.
+Users, for example, may populate search criteria, entering input both from the web interface, like name pattern, date range, etc., and from Applet GUI, like selecting a specific region on a map, and then execute their queries and display results on both sides.
+That is, results will show up as rows in a data table on the web page, and as some funny icons on the Applet.

-There is a need to coordinate user operations and share data entered on both sides during execution of those scenarios.
-We decided to construct a server side context sharing mechanism.
+There is a need to coordinate user operations and share data entered on both sides during the execution of those scenarios.
+We decided to construct a server-side context sharing mechanism.
 Let’s take searching as an example:

-When a user opens a search page in our web application, we create automatically a new context, bound to its user session.
-There are two tab views in the search web page, in one view user interacts with web components, and in the other view, user interacts with Applet GUI.
-He may enter some part of search criteria from web side and then switch to Applet view and select interested query region, and then select back to the web view and execute query with the prepared criteria.
-Both views make use of context in user session to prepare search criteria.
-More specifically, in Applet view, user selects search region, applet gets context and put selected region information into the context.
-Later, when user switches back to web view, web view accesses context and fetches this search region and uses it as part of search criteria, and initiates search.
-When results are fetched, they are put into the context, as well, in order for Applet view to be able to display them.
-Hence, results are shown in web view as normal html table, and when user switches to Applet view, they are fetched from shared context and drawn as icons on a GIS map.
+When a user opens a search page in our web application, we automatically create a new context, bound to its user session.
+There are two tab views on the search web page, in one view, the user interacts with web components, and in the other view, the user interacts with the Applet GUI.
+They may enter some part of the search criteria from the web side and then switch to the Applet view to select the interested query region, and then switch back to the web view to execute the query with the prepared criteria.
+Both views make use of the context in the user session to prepare search criteria.
+More specifically, in the Applet view, the user selects the search region, the Applet gets the context and puts the selected region information into the context.
+Later, when the user switches back to the web view, the web view accesses the context and fetches this search region to use it as part of the search criteria and initiates the search.
+When results are fetched, they are also put into the context for the Applet view to be able to display them.
+Hence, results are shown in the web view as a normal HTML table, and when the user switches to the Applet view, they are fetched from the shared context and drawn as icons on a GIS map.

 There are several important constructs to realize this architecture.
-First of all, there is a context service to let both views to access context and operate on it on the server side.
-Second, there is a need to enable Applet-Web application communication, and finally keep context alive between user requests, as user scenarios may span several web requests.
+First of all, there is a context service to let both views access the context and operate on it on the server side.
+Second, there is a need to enable Applet-Web application communication, and finally, keep the context alive between user requests, as user scenarios may span several web requests.

 public interface IGISContextService {